Iggyikigai/Profile/README.md

 # Welcome to My GitHub Profile 👋

 Hey there!
-I'm Ignatius Tang, a passionate software developer with a strong background in creating innovative and efficient solutions.
-Welcome to my GitHub profile, where you'll find a collection of my projects and contributions in the world of software development.
+I'm Ignatius Tang, a passionate data scientist with a strong background in creating innovative and efficient solutions.
+Welcome to my GitHub profile, where you'll find a collection of my projects and contributions in the world of data science and AI.

 ## About Me

-- 🌟 **Years of Experience**: 3 years in software engineering.
+- 🌟 **Years of Experience**: 4 years in software engineering and data science.
 - 💼 **Current Role**: Exchange Student at Esslingen School of Applied Sciences, Germany.
-- 🎓 **Education**: Year 3 Information Engineering and Media undergraduate at Nanyang Technological University.
+- 🎓 **Education**: Penultimate Information Engineering and Media undergraduate at Nanyang Technological University.
 - 🌐 **Website**: https://iggyikigai.github.io/Profile/

 ## What I Do

 I specialize in:

-- 💻 **Programming Languages**: C/C#, Java, JS, Python
+- 💻 **Programming Languages**: Python, C/C#, Java, JS
-- 🚀 **Technologies**: React, NodeJS, AI Library(Pandas), Selenium
+- 🚀 **Technologies**: Azure ML Studio, Prompt Flow, React, NodeJS, AI Library(Pandas), Selenium
-- 📚 **Areas of Expertise**: Web Development, Frontend Design, Server-side Management, Automation Testing
+- 📚 **Areas of Expertise**: Data Scientist, Web Development, Frontend Design, Server-side Management, Automation Testing

 ## My GitHub Contributions